Rigidity of discrete conformal structures on surfaces: Introduction

 \subsection{The organization of the paper}

-In Section \ref{section 2}, we study the Euclidean discrete conformal structures on polyhedral surfaces and prove a generalization of Theorem \ref{main rigidity introduction} (a).
-In Section \ref{section 3}, we study the hyperbolic discrete conformal structures on polyhedral surfaces and prove a generalization of Theorem \ref{main rigidity introduction} (b).
-In Section \ref{section 4}, we study the combinatorial Ricci flow and combinatorial Calabi flow for discrete conformal structures on polyhedral surfaces and prove generalizations of Theorem \ref{convergence of extended CRF introduction} and Theorem \ref{convergence of CCF introduction}.
-In Section \ref{section 5}, we discuss the relationships of discrete conformal structures on polyhedral surfaces and $3$-dimensional hyperbolic geometry and prove Theorem \ref{theorem convexity of co-volume}.
-In Section \ref{section 6}, we discuss some open problems and conjectures. \\ \\ \textbf{Acknowledgements}\\[8pt] The paper was motivated by the ideas developed when the author was visiting Professor Feng Luo at Rutgers University.
-The author thanks Professor Feng Luo for his invitation to Rutgers University and the communications during and after the visit.
-The author thanks Siqi Zhang for pointing out an improvement of Lemma \ref{discriminant of kappa i}.
-The research of the author is supported by Fundamental Research Funds for the Central Universities under Grant no. 2042020kf0199.
+In Section \ref{section 2}, we study the rigidity of Glickenstein's Euclidean discrete conformal structures on polyhedral surfaces and prove a generalization of Theorem \ref{main rigidity introduction} (a).
+In Section \ref{section 3}, we study the rigidity of Glickenstein's hyperbolic discrete conformal structures on polyhedral surfaces and prove a generalization of Theorem \ref{main rigidity introduction} (b).
+In Section \ref{section 4}, we discuss the relationships of Glickenstein's discrete conformal structures on polyhedral surfaces and $3$-dimensional hyperbolic geometry and prove Theorem \ref{theorem convexity of co-volume}.
+In Section \ref{section 5}, we discuss some open problems. \\ \\ \textbf{Acknowledgements}\\[8pt] The research of the author is supported by Fundamental Research Funds for the Central Universities under Grant no. 2042020kf0199.